-2012 in review
+2013 in review

-We have now been using the revised risk management framework for three years and, supported by a comprehensive training programme, the framework has become part of usual business activity.
-The risk management function has also remained stable and at full capacity during 2012 and has supported the operation of the framework through facilitation, challenge and the provision of timely risk information.
+We have now been using the revised risk management framework for four years and, supported by a comprehensive training programme, the framework has become part of usual business activity.
+The risk management function has also remained stable and at full capacity during 2013 and has supported the operation of the framework through facilitation, challenge and the provision of timely risk information.
 It is by embedding an effective risk management culture throughout the managing agency, underpinned by a robust risk management framework that we can anticipate and plan for our future challenges.

 A robust risk assessment is an important cornerstone of the framework.
-The risks and opportunities in the reinsurance area have not changed significantly in 2012, and for this reason neither has our risk management strategy of maintaining a diversified portfolio, exposed to the main natural catastrophe employing a conservative investment strategy and operating a robust underwriting and claims control environment.
-The main risk for the syndicate is catastrophe risk.
-Underwriting risk and reserving risk are also applicable to the syndicate.
+The risks and opportunities in the insurance environment have not changed significantly in 2013, and for this reason neither has our risk management strategy of maintaining a diversified portfolio of insurance risks, executing on our cycle management expertise, employing a conservative investment strategy and operating a robust underwriting and claims control environment.
+The top three risks to the syndicate have remained relatively static, and are common to many of our peers.
+These are underwriting and reserving risks (specifically, systematically mispricing across a number of years), catastrophe risk and market risk.